astropy/astroquery/docs/gaia/gaia.rst

 2.2.
 Uploading table to user space
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is now possible to persist a table in the private user space.
-The table to be uploaded can be in a url, a file or a job.
+The table to be uploaded can be in a url, a file, a job or a astropy Table.

+The table is stored into the user private area in the database.
+Each user has a database schema.
+The schema name is 'user_<user_login_name>'.

+For instance, if a login name is 'joe', the database schema is 'user_joe'.

+Your uploaded table can be referenced as 'user_joe.table_name'

 2.2.1.
 Uploading table from url to user space
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~